 Few houseplants can match Tulsi for both beauty and fragrance.
 Tulsi, also known as holy basil or sacred basil, is a perennial in tropical and subtropical regions, but it can be grown indoors year round regardless of your climate.

 Each year we plant a large patch in our vegetable garden and harvest well before harvest first frost to dry for winter teas.
-Unlike other annual basils which bloom and then become bitter, tulsi is known to bloom and keep blooming, providing forage for the bees and fragrance for your garden.
+Unlike other annual basil varieties, which bloom and then become bitter, tulsi is known to bloom and keep blooming, providing forage for the bees and fragrance for your garden.

 If brought indoors for the winter, tulsi will keep right on blooming and liven up any room with its sweet fragrance.